lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

     * New models of accountability
     * To report or not to report
     * Accountability and the "just culture"
 2. Containing your reactions to failure
+    * Retrospective
+    * Counterfactual
+    * Judgmental
+    * Proximal
 3. Doing a 'human error' investigation
+    * Getting human factors data
+    * Debriefing of participants
+    * The aim of a debriefing
+    * Dealing with disagreements and inconsistencies in briefings
+    * Recordings, facts and analysis
+    * Building a timeline
+        - Two issues before you go on
+        - Low-resolution communication timeline
+        - Higher-resolution communication timeline
+        - Conversation analysis
+        - Connecting behavior and process
+            * What was going on in the process at that time?
+            * What other tasks would people have plausibly been involved in simultaneously, if at all?
+        - How do you identify "events" in your data?
+        - The "events" that were no events
+        - Putting data in context
+    * Putting data in context
+        - Out of context I: micro-matching
+            * a procedure or collection of rules
+            * a set of cues
+            * standards of good practice taht people's behavior falls short of
+        - Imposing procedures onto history
+        - Imposing available data onto history
+        - Standrads of good practice
+        - Out of context II: cherry-picking
+        - Out of context III: the shopping bag

 4. Explaining the patterns of breakdown
 5. Understanding your accident model
 6. Creating an effective safety department
 7. Building a safety culture
 8. Abandoning the fallacy of a quick fix
 9. Epilogue: Speaking for the dead

+## Aim of a debriefing

+1. Have participants tell the story from their point of view, without presenting them with any replays or reminders that supposedly “refresh their memory” but would actually distort it.
+2. Tell the story back to them as investigator.
+This is to check whether you understand the story as the participants understood it.
+3. If you had not done so already, identify (together with participants) the critical junctures in a sequence of events.
+4. Progressively probe and rebuild how the world looked to people on the inside of the situation at each juncture.
+Here it is appropriate to show a re-play (if available) to fill the gaps that may still exist, or to show the difference between data that were available to people and data that were actually observed by them.

+At each juncture in sequence events, you want to get to know:

+* Which cues were observed (what did he or she notice/see or did not notice what he or she had expected to notice?)
+* What knowledge was used to deal with the situation?
+Did participants have any experience with similar situations that was useful in dealing with this one?
+* What expectations did participants have about how things were going to develop, and what options did they think they have to influence the course of events?
+* How did other influences (operational or organizational) help determine how they interpreted the situation and how they would act?

+Cues:
+* What were you seeing?
+* What were you focusing on?
+* What were you expecting to happen?

+Interpretation: If you had to describe the situation to your colleague at that point, what would you have told?

+Errors: What mistakes (for examples in interpretation) were likely at this point?

+Previous experience/knowledge:
+* Were you reminded of any previous experience?
+* Did this situation fit a standard scenario?
+* Were you trained to deal with this situation?
+* Were there any rules that applied clearly here?
+* Did any other sources of knowledge suggest what to do?

+Goals:
+* What were you trying to achieve?
+* Were there multiple goals at the same time?
+* Was there time pressure or other limitations on what you could do?

 ## Callouts